exyfi/wriketest/README.md

 -(fifthStep)Fill in the Q&A section at the left part of page (like random generated answers) + check with assertion that your answers are submitted;

--(Click on "Resend email" + check it with assertion;
+-'DOESN'T WORK'(sixthStep) Click on "Resend email" + check it with assertion;

--Check that section "Follow us" at the site footer contains the "Twitter" button that leads to the correct url and has the correct icon;
+-(eighthStep-ninthStep) Check that section "Follow us" at the site footer contains the "Twitter" button that leads to the correct url and has the correct icon;

 -Create results report using allure plugin (by maven).